-Located in the western Melbourne suburb of Altona North, Marina is the ideal home for residents wanting comfort and convenience.
-With its central location, you can remain living in familiar suburban surroundings, with the convenience of easy access to nearby shops and public transport.
-Marina offers you luxury accommodation, dining and relaxation options plus a range of social activities and outings designed to keep you actively engaged in your local community.
-The TLC Primary Care medical centre located at Marina allows you to access on-site general practitioners, a chronic disease management nurse and physiotherapists - giving peace of mind to you and your family.
+Located in Belmont in the heart of Geelong, The Belmont offers high quality aged care in a peaceful and friendly setting.
+With its central location, you can remain living in familiar suburban surroundings, with the convenience of nearby shops and public transport.
+The Belmont offers you quality accommodation, dining and relaxation options plus accredited standards of healthcare.
+The TLC Medical Centres medical centre located at The Belmont allows you to access on-site general practitioners, a chronic disease management nurse and physiotherapists - giving peace of mind to you and your family.

 If you’re thinking about moving into a federal government subsidised aged care home in Victoria, you’ll need to organise a free assessment with an Aged Care Assessment Service (ACAS).